John Thune: Education

 In February 2019, Thune was among 20 senators to sponsor the Employer Participation in Repayment Act, enabling employers to contribute up to $5,250 to their employees' student loans.

 Energy

 On March 6, 2014, Thune introduced the Reliable Home Heating Act (S. 2086; 113th Congress).
 The bill would require the Federal Motor Carrier Safety Administration (FMCSA) to exempt motor carriers that transport home heating oil from numerous federal safety regulations if the governor of a state declares a state of emergency caused by a shortage of residential heating fuel.
 The bill also would require the Energy Information Administration (EIA) to notify states if certain petroleum reserves fall below historical averages.

 Environment

-In March 2019, Thune joined all Senate Republicans, three Democrats, and Angus King in voting against the Green New Deal resolution.
+In March 2019, Thune joined all Senate Republicans, three Democrats, and independent Angus King in voting against the Green New Deal resolution.
 Arguing against its implementation, Thune said the resolution would "absolutely be devastating and disastrous" for the agriculture economy both in South Dakota and across the US.